Common variable immunodeficiency: Treatment

-In addition to Ig replacement therapy, treatment may also involve immune suppressants, to control autoimmune symptoms of the disease, and high dose steroids like corticosteroids.
+In addition to Ig replacement therapy, treatment may also involve immune suppressants to control autoimmune symptoms of the disease and high-dose steroids like corticosteroids.
 In some cases, antibiotics are used to fight chronic lung disease resulting from CVID.
 The outlook for people varies greatly depending on their level of lung and other organ damage prior to diagnosis and treatment.

 Epidemiology

 CVID has an estimated prevalence of about 1:50,000 in Caucasians.
-The disease seems to be less prevalent amongst Asians and African-Americans.
+The disease seems to be less prevalent among Asians and African Americans.
 Males and females are equally affected; however, among children, boys predominate.
-A recent study of people in Europe with primary immunodeficiencies found that 30% had CVID, as opposed to a different immunodeficiency.
-10–25% of people inherited the disease, typically through autosomal-dominant inheritance.
-Given the rarity of the disease, it is not yet possible to generalize on disease prevalence among ethnic and racial groups.
-CVID shortens the life-span; but no study currently has a median age recorded.
+A recent study of people in Europe with primary immunodeficiencies found that 30% had CVID as opposed to a different immunodeficiency.
+10–25% of people inherit the disease, typically through autosomal-dominant inheritance.
+Given the rarity of the disease, it is not yet possible to generalize about its prevalence among ethnic and racial groups.
+CVID shortens the lifespan, but no study currently has a median age recorded.
 One study suggests the median age of death for men and women is 42 and 44 years old, respectively, but most patients involved in the study are still alive.
-Those people with accompanying disorders had the worst prognosis (50% survival 33 years after diagnosis) and those people with only CVID-caused frequent infections had the longest survival rates, with another study stating a life expectancy almost equalling that of the general UK population.
+Those people with accompanying disorders had the worst prognosis (50% survival 33 years after diagnosis), and those with only CVID-caused frequent infections had the longest survival rates, with another study stating a life expectancy almost equaling that of the general UK population.
 Additionally, people with CVID with one or more noninfectious complications have an 11 times higher risk of death as compared to people with only infections.

 History

 Immunodeficiencies comprise many diseases and are genetic defects affecting the immune system.
 There are roughly 150 immunodeficiencies spanning over 120 genetic defects.
 Charles Janeway Sr. is generally credited with the first description of a case of CVID in 1953.
 The case involved a 39-year-old who had recurrent infections, bronchiectasis, and meningitis.
 CVID has since emerged as the predominant class of primary antibody deficiencies.
 It is thought to affect between 1 in 25,000 to 1 in 50,000 people worldwide.
 Though described in 1953, there was no standard definition for CVID until the 1990s, which caused widespread confusion during diagnosis.
-During the 1990s, the European Society for Immunodeficiency (ESID) and Pan-American Group for Immunodeficiency (PAGID) developed diagnostic criteria, including minimum age of diagnosis and the need to exclude other conditions, to describe the disease.
-These criteria were published in 1999 and since that time, some aspects, like increasing the minimum age, have been changed.
+During the 1990s, the European Society for Immunodeficiency (ESID) and Pan-American Group for Immunodeficiency (PAGID) developed diagnostic criteria for the disease, including the minimum age of diagnosis and the need to exclude other conditions.
+Since publication in 1999, some criteria have been changed, such as increasing the minimum age of diagnosis.